-- Start by documenting the detail - really detailed detail !
+- Start by documenting every detail of your cutover plan - think really detailed detail.

 - Dependencies, scheduled jobs and interfaces are critical - and often missed

-- Automate as much of this as possible - to reduce execution duration, error rates and the inevitable dependency on key people in your organisation and 3rd parties
+- Automate as much of this as possible - to reduce execution duration, error rates and the inevitable dependency on key people in your cutover planning team and 3rd parties

 - Be sceptical when told "it's all documented and we do this all the time" - demand evidence in the form of documented procedures, with actual timings, from staff & 3rd parties

 - Remain sceptical even with documentation until this is all proven, at scale, during "exam conditions" in the form of cutover rehearsals

 - Consider what processes and documentation already exist, and should be included in planning and execution, i.e. a go live strategy document that's worked well in the past, a team wiki for key processes, etc.

 Transactions must never, ever, ever flow from your target platform back into your Production source.

 This represents the biggest risk to any Cutover programme.

 - Design and implement a "one-way data valve" so that data can never flow from Target to Source (i.e. Production) environments

 - This is best implemented at the network and infrastructure layer, not the application or messaging layer.

 - Put this protection in place and validate it ... before the first rehearsal and before the first "Early" cutover